CBIIT/Split_CV_MetaData/README.md

-# Split_CV_MetaData
-Splitting the CellVoyager MetaData by Wells
+# Splitting the CellVoyager MetaData by Wells